SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Introduction

 In summary, our work makes the following contributions:

 1. \textbf{LLM-driven macroeconomic simulation with rich interactions}.
-We integrate LLMs into economic simulation by modeling four distinct economic roles, households, firms, a central bank, and a government, as LLM-driven agents, enabling realistic agent heterogeneity and rich economic interactions.
+We integrate LLMs into economic simulation by modeling four distinct economic roles, households, firms, a central bank, and a government, as LLM-driven agents.
+This enables agent heterogeneity and rich economic interactions.

 2. \textbf{Visualized urban-style simulation environment}.
 We provide LLM-based agents with a mapped virtual city that provides spatial context and renders the dynamics of urban expansion, supporting decision-making in a realistic urban setting.